larics/uvdar_leader_follower/README.md

 ```bash
 ./start.sh
 ````
-%% > **__NOTE:__** The script may require some modification in the spawn block (around line 23) to set an existing path to the calibration file on your computer.
-Make sure the filepath points to the `uvdar_core` package on your device.

 ## Implementation tips
 You may notice that the reference solution does not produce a smooth control input for the follower UAV.
 Also, the following may break after a while.
 The jumps in follower motion are caused by multiple contributing factors: